-Hungry Hound Dog Food gets the Advisor’s lowest rating of 1 star.
+Hungry Hound Dog Food receives the Advisor’s lowest rating of 1 star.

-The Hungry Hound product line includes one dry dog food, a recipe claimed to meet AAFCO nutrient profiles for adult maintenance.
+The Hungry Hound product line includes one dry dog food, a recipe claimed to meet AAFCO nutrient guidelines for adult maintenance.

 Hungry Hound Dog Food